-All Afera members will have exclusive access to the online conference programme, divided into 6 bi-weekly, 90-minute sessions, which started on Thursday 15 October 2020.
+All Afera members had exclusive access to the online conference programme, divided into 6 bi-weekly, 90-minute sessions, which ran from 15 October 2020 through 14 January 2021.

 “Right now there are plenty of new opportunities—doors opening—so in that mood and mindset, we went back to the drawing board when creating this Conference,” says Afera MC/Moderator and Independent Strategist Bert van Loon.
 “If you have a physical Conference, the concept is that you bring people together in a physical space for a limited time, and you have to squeeze the whole Programme into 2 days.

 “In doing this in an online environment, the advantage of this medium is that we can spread it out over a longer time period, enabling us to process the content of Sessions better, to prepare for and focus on specific sessions.”

 This year’s Programme is centred around the key Industry topics of sustainability and circularity.
 In close collaboration with Afera’s Sustainability Working Group, the organising committee prepared a dynamic programme based on feedback from senior management and sustainability experts from a great number of Afera Member Companies surveyed earlier this year.
 The outcome is a series of 6 biweekly, 90-minute sessions covering a wide range of topics from regulation to raw materials, from supply chain sustainability to stakeholder management, and from business models to bonding your organisational structure to achieve results in sustainability.
 All Afera Member Company employees registered for free.